TheSustainabilityConsortium/CommodityMap-Help/Overview.md

 CommodityMap will:

-- Help you prioritize your efforts to address environmental and social risks
+- Help you prioritize your efforts to address environmental and social issues.

-- Recommend science-based actions that offer solutions and context to your biggest issues
+- Recommend science-based actions that offer solutions and context to your biggest issues.

-- Help you educate and engage your audience with easy to interpret metrics
+- Help you educate and engage your audience with easy to interpret metrics.

 ### How it works